 - output - elasticsearch

-- index: Elasticsearch index (it will be used for the http request later)
+- index: Elasticsearch index (it will be used for the HTTTP request later)

 - doc_as_upsert: to allow update mode

-The MySQL query used into the statement of Logstash can look a little complicated but it is not.
+The MySQL query used in the statement of Logstash can look a little complicated but it is not.
 It combines two queries:

-The first query gets all of the informations of all the elements with a published_at date.
+The first query gets all of the information of all the elements with a published_at date.
 The most important fields retrieved with this query are:

 - id: unique for each post, this is the ID that allows us to update the indexed posts